SimbaZouXiang/HackON-068/README.md

 # HackON-068
 The project for HackUST from the team 68, HackON

-Our main program aims to give suggestions about which food should be produced next for the restaurant;
+Our main program aims to give suggestions about which food should be produced next for the restaurant.

 Our main program is called "Restaurant", it supports 7 functions:
 1. Add a new type of possible food.